twsswt/pydysofu/README.md

 Each fuzzing operator is a function that accepts the body of a work flow function (as a list of statements) and returns a fuzzed list of statements.

+## Applications

+PyDySoFu was originally developed as a fuzzing tool to simulate contingent behaviour in socio-technical systems.
+However, there are a number of other possible applications:

+ * Simulating Byzantine disruption in distributed system testing.
+ * Simulations of complex behaviour in distributed systems.
+ * Fallible behaviour in human like computing.
+ * Modelling physical systems that are not amenable to stochastic analysis due to emergent complexity.

 ## Available Fuzzers

 The core library includes both atomic and composite fuzzers for building more complex behaviours: